 In the framework of the Worldwide Developers Conference 2019, Apple spoke about Swift UI, the new platform that aims to close the programming gap; that is, this service saves many lines of code to the developers to make their work easier.

 However, it will be possible to see how the code is added so that the developers learn to use it.
-SwiftUI provides views, controls, and design structures to declare the user interface of your application.
-The developers will have at hand different tools such as texts, images, lists and other elements to customize the design.
+SwiftUI provides views, controls, and design structures to declare your application’s user interface.
+The developers will have at different hand tools such as texts, images, lists and other elements to customize the design.

 According to the company, SwiftUI is integrated with Xcode’s development experience.
 In addition, the preview of each application can run directly on connected Apple devices such as iPhone, iPad, iPod Touch, Apple Watch and Apple TV.